top of page

 The Refill app is more than just a hydration hack; it’s a way to save money, reduce waste, and make travel days cheaper.

-Whether you’re on a family day out, commuting, or travelling abroad, downloading the app could save you hundreds over the year while cutting your reliance on single-use plastic.
+Whether you’re on a family day out, commuting, or travelling abroad, downloading the app could save you hundreds of pounds over the year while reducing your reliance on single-use plastic.

 Grab a reusable bottle, look out for the blue sticker, and hydrate for free!